The Social (talk show)

 The Social is a Canadian daytime television talk show, which airs weekday afternoons on CTV and CTV 2.
-Using a panel format similar to American talk shows such as The View or The Talk, the show is hosted by Melissa Grelo (the show's moderator), Andrea Bain, and Cynthia Loyst.
+Using a panel format similar to American talk shows such as The View or The Talk, the show is hosted by Andrea Bain and Cynthia Loyst.
 On Friday editions, Jessica Allen serves as an additional co-host.

 The series covers news, lifestyle and entertainment topics, and places a strong emphasis on direct and live interaction with viewers through social media.
+In August 2026, Bell Media announced the program would be "reimagined" as a video podcast beginning with the fourteenth season, but would continue to air on CTV and Crave.

 History

-The show premiered on September 2, 2013, originally hosted by Grelo, Lui, Loyst and Traci Melchor with Allen as a digital correspondent for the show.
+The show premiered on September 2, 2013, originally hosted by Melissa Grelo, Elaine Lui, Loyst and Traci Melchor with Allen as a digital correspondent for the show.

 Grelo took a maternity leave from the program in spring 2014.
 A series of celebrity guest hosts appeared during her absence, including Jann Arden, Marilyn Denis, Wendy Crewson, Elisha Cuthbert, Arlene Dickinson, Arielle Kebbel, Emily Procter, Sarah Rafferty and Debbie Travis.